Websoft9Archive/ansible-ansible/README.md

 [English](/README.md) | [简体中文](/README-zh.md)

-**Ansible Cloud Installer**, developed by [Websoft9](https://www.websoft9.com), is an automatic installation program of [Apache Ansible](https://ansible.apache.org/) based on Ansible and shell.
+**Ansible Cloud Installer**, developed by [Websoft9](https://www.websoft9.com), is an automatic installation program of [Ansible](https://www.ansible.com/) based on Ansible and shell.
 It helps user install Ansible and pre-configure required items automatically and users only need to run a command on Linux.
 It simplifies the complicated installation and initialization process.

 ## System Requirement